So you think you know words..

 Hot air for a cool breeze?

 I think that song was about the war, about trading your life to fight- That element is still relevant as well now, very relevant- – but in the sense I am thinking about right now, it is the small, every day, common stuff that we take for granted.
 How society wants to re-write and knock down everything that was, as if it were all crap because we weren’t always fair.
 Or Equal.
-They don’t want us to take credit for anything- they qualify our successes by saying we only achieved this or that at someone else’s expense, thus making all the good things we’ve done >lesser than, they want to strip us of those things, and rob the following generations of even the knowledge of our history- and that is why I salvage these throwaway library books.
+They don’t want us to take credit for anything- they qualify our successes by saying we only achieved this or that at someone else’s expense, thus making all the good things we’ve done >lesser than, they want to strip us of those things, and rob the following generations of even the knowledge of our history- and that is why I salvage these throwaway library books and sometimes pass them on to others ,especially when I can find ones that don’t have all the usual library markings.

 I have the one featured in this auction, they have others in their store- http://cgi.ebay.com/THREE-OF-US-READER-GUY-BOND-CHILDRENS-BOOK-HOMESCHOOL_W0QQitemZ180205819222QQcmdZViewItem